 At Signum University, we never want the cost of education to be a barrier to learning.
-With that goal in mind, we work hard to keep tuition prices low by:
+Here’s how we keep tuition low:

-- Using cutting-edge online technologies that scale to accommodate most class sizes
+We using cutting-edge online technologies that scale to accommodate most class sizes.

-- Eliminating the hefty administrative and maintenance costs associated with traditional universities with physical campuses
+We avoid the hefty administrative and maintenance costs that burden traditional universities with physical campuses.

 In addition, our Stewardship Team is always looking for ways to create even more efficient and cost-effective processes to deliver a first-rate educational experience.

-For students and auditors, there are two primary costs related to taking classes at Signum University: tuition and required materials (primarily texts).
+Students and auditors have two primary costs: tuition and required materials (primarily texts).

 The tuition paid for each course taken is the largest cost involved.
 Signum takes prides in the fact that the vast majority of tuition paid by students and auditors goes toward faculty salaries.
 This allows us to offer students an opportunity to learn from world-class scholars and recognized experts in their fields, at a fraction of the cost for a similar course at a traditional institution.

 Tuition for the various levels of enrollment we offer is as follows: